Linux-For-Everyone/contribute-foss/README.md

 The Wiki should include exhaustive links to various "Get Involved" pages of all Linux distributions and open source software projects.

-I have no experience creating a Wiki, and this is my first GitHub project, so any and all suggestions and feedback is welcome.
+I have no experience creating a Wiki, and this is my first GitHub project, so any and all suggestions and feedback are welcome.